Bindable properties

 In the above example, even though propertyChanged can be used for multiple properties (like firstName and lastName), it's only called individually for each of those properties.
 If you wish to act on a group of changes, like both firstName and lastName at once in the above example, propertiesChanged callback can used instead, like the following example:

-For the order of callback when there' multiple callbacks involved, refer the following example: If we have a component class that looks like this:
+For the order of callbacks when there are multiple callbacks involved, refer to the following example: If we have a component class that looks like this:

 When we do